Cassette is a small functional programming language. It looks like this:

 Functions

-Functions can be defined as lambdas.
+Functions can be created as lambdas.
 Function calls look similar to other languages.

 \a, b -> a + b join([1, 2, 3], ";")